gimli-org/gimli/doc/dev.rst

 .. code-block:: python

     showFOO(Bar, ...)
-        """Always open a window or optionally use a given Axes to show us Bar as Foo.""" return ax, cbar
+        """Always open a window or optionally use a given Axes to show Bar as Foo.""" return ax, cbar

 .. code-block:: python

     drawFOO(ax, Bar...)
-        """Always need an Axes ax and draws Bar as Foo"" return graphics_object
+        """Always needs an Axes ax to draw Bar as Foo"" return graphics_object

 .. code-block:: python